interswitch-germany-gmbh/rtcp-react-native/README.md

   - Under *TARGETS* now select the Extension `RTCPNotificationServiceExtension`
   - Add the capability *App Group* here as well
   - Under the shown list of *App Groups* tick the very same app group created above
-- Add the RTCP library Pod to the Notification Service Extension
+- Add the RTCP library Pod to the Notification Service Extension target:
   - Add this to the end of your Podfile at `/ios/Podfile`:

     ```ruby